Search within the page

-- Which frequencies / wave spring LEDs does a NorahLux lamp use?
+- What frequencies / wavelengths of LEDs does a NorahLux lamp use?

-- How about using red light therapy with animals or plants?
+- What about using red light therapy with animals or plants?

-- How is Red Light Therapy different from the light of the sun or light bulbs?
+- How is Red Light Therapy different from the light from the sun or incandescent light bulbs?

-- Why can't I just use a halogen lamp or incandescent lamp as my red light therapy lamp?
+- Why can't I just use a halogen or incandescent bulb as my red light therapy bulb?

 - Do I need another NorahLux if I have a full spectrum infrared sauna?

 - How long does a Red Light Therapy session last?

 - How long should I use the red light therapy to see the benefits?